kuzminrobin/code_review_notes/cpp_design_bookmarks.md

 -
 This item is applicable to (_strictly_) _Standard C++_ only.

-Variable Length Arrays are the arrays whose length (number of elements) is a _run-time_ value (as opposed to _compile-time_ value).
+Variable Length Arrays are the arrays whose length (number of elements) is a _run-time_ value (as opposed to _compile-time constant_).
 E.g.
 ```c++
 void f(size_t runTimeValue)
 {